 The increasing use of videos for learning and teaching purposes is expected to drive market growth.
 The market is expected to be driven by the growing demand for video-based learning tools and the increasing demand for online education.
 The ever-increasing adoption of video-based learning tools by educational institutes is expected to boost the market growth.
-As per the BusinessWire report, The US and China are leading countries in the eLearning sector due to the rapid increase in the available online courses, rise in disposable income per capita, and internet penetration.
+As per the BusinessWire report, The US and China are leading countries in the eLearning sector due to the rapid increase in the available online courses and course hosting platforms, rise in disposable income per capita, and internet penetration.
 The North American region is expected to dominate the eLearning market in 2022.

 Many research studies related to eLearning have provided that students benefit from e-learning.
 These benefits can be summarized as providing time and location flexibility, helping the educational institution to save time and money, providing self-directed and self-paced learning activities, building an environment to study collaboratively in the distance; make available learning materials anytime.

 Under the view of these previous research findings, this Online vs Offline Learning Survey in Education Sector aims to examine the impact of video consumption on online learning in 2022.
 The Video Usage Analysis Survey in the education sector in 2022 will aim to understand the current and future video usage trends in the education sector.